 Boxing and Martial Arts at Warrior Fitness

-A basement gym at Fabrica Va Nam, Warrior Fitness, has a large number of combat activities and fully-equipped space with MMA cage, boxing ring, and combat gear.
-It was created for Macau people to get together and practice martial arts and boxing in one space.
+A basement gym at Fabrica Va Nam, Warrior Fitness, has a large number of combat activities.
+Moreover, its space features everything you might need–an MMA cage, boxing ring, and combat gear.
+It was created for people in Macau to get together and practice martial arts and boxing in one space.
 With time, it built a large community and turned into an even more diverse facility.
 They teach other classes as well such as yoga, pilates, dance fitness, and more.
 However, martial arts is their primary specialty.

 For the little warriors, there are taekwondo and youth boxing classes.